-Just when we thought no one used powder anymore, well, we found out everyone is using powder.
-Or at least everyone is (or will soon be) using one powder in particular.
-The substance in question is Hourglass Veil Translucent Setting Powder ($46)—a brand-new launch which apparently sold out on Sephora.com within 24 hours of its debut.
-(Don't worry, we were also just informed that it's now back in stock.)
+Just when we thought no one used face powder anymore, a powder came around to change our opinions on the whole deal.
+The substance in question is Hourglass Veil Translucent Setting Powder ($46)—a launch that sold out on Sephora.com within 24 hours of its debut.
+(Don't worry, it's since come back in stock.)

-Sure, we're used to witnessing this kind of pandemonium when there's a Jenner or an Urban Decay Palette involved, but a setting powder?
+Sure, we're used to witnessing this kind of pandemonium when there's a YouTube star or an Urban Decay Palette involved, but a setting powder?
+Really?
 Clearly, there must be something spectacular involved.
 And after performing a quick, two-second Google search, we think we found the perp: diamond dust.
-Yep, this soon-to-be cult favorite not only suits all skin tones and boasts a specialized "sifter" (interpret that however you wish) to dole out the perfect amount of product, it also allows you to frost yourself with highly refined diamond crystals.
+Yep, this now-cult-favorite not only suits all skin tones and boasts a specialized "sifter" (interpret that however you wish) to dole out the perfect amount of product, it also allows you to frost yourself with highly refined diamond crystals.
 (We think Matthew McConaughey à la How to Lose a Guy in 10 Days would be psyched by the marketing angle, no?)